For all of your scrap-busting needs, I bring you - 10 FREE scrap quilt patterns!

 Let’s get real.
 We’re not going to throw those scraps away, so let’s do the thing we told ourselves we were going to do when we bought that giant tub.
 Let’s use those scraps!
 (You may also like 3 Steps to Finish Your Wips.)

-If you’re like me, and gravitate toward more modern, minimal quilt designs, the idea of a scrap quilt may sound pretty unappealing.
+If you’re like me, and gravitate towards more modern, minimal quilt designs, the idea of a scrap quilt sounds pretty unappealing.
 I know.
 I get it.
 I think there are a couple tricks, however, to help one steer clear of a cluttered composition and keep a clearly focused design.

 - Maintain a precise color palette.
 Pick a few colors, and stick with them.
-Even if you use 20 different hues* of blue, the overall appearance will look intentional and well thought out.
+Even if you use 20 different hues* of those colors, the overall appearance will look intentional and well thought out.

 - Use negative space to offset the scraps.
 If you want to alleviate “chaos” in your quilt design, use contrasting colors to create a distinct composition.
 This will also diminish any “muddiness” you may get from using all different scraps of the same shade.*

 - Mix yardage into the design.
 By adding larger swatches of fabric, notably solids, the quilt will seem less busy in its overall appearance and allow the scraps to pop, rather than fade into a sea of pieced prints.

 Below are 10 super cute FREE scrappy quilt patterns.
 None of them are specifically written for scrap quilts, but all of them can easily be adapted to accommodate your ever-growing scrap pile.

-Before diving into a pattern, take a quick assessment of the size of your scraps to make sure the pattern is a good fit.
+Tip: Before diving into one of these patterns, take a quick assessment of the size of your scraps to make sure the pattern is a good fit.
 Some of these designs call for larger scraps than others.

 1. Wildwood by Fat Quarter Shop